 - wide-open area with direct line of sight to multiple levels.

 - strict aesthetic requirements.

 FIGURE 11: A stadium has wide-open areas with direct line of sight to multiple levels.
 Minimize Beacon signal bleed through and line of sight to avoid floor hopping.

 Even with all these challenges, the same techniques for avoiding floor hopping still apply.

-Here are some lessons learned from a deployment at a football stadium.
+Here some lessons learned from the deployment at a football stadium.